 Joining a support group is a great way to develop tools to help you cope, learn to express your feelings and get connected with others in similar situations.

-If you are suffering from a major illness, injury or a stressful life event — don’t go it alone.
+If you’re experiencing a major illness, injury or a stressful life event — don’t go it alone.
 A support group can get you through tough times.
-Support groups bring together people facing similar issues from illness, addiction and injury and shared life events.
-Members share their experiences and advice on how they cope.
-Often, these groups are free, making them an easy and convenient way to get additional help during your recovery.
+Support groups bring together people facing similar issues, whether from illness, addiction, injury or other life events.
+Members may share their experiences and advice on how they cope.
+Often, these groups are free, making them an easy and convenient way to get additional support during your recovery.

 You are not alone